 7. Am I allowed to start driving right away after passing?

 Yep!
-Upon passing your test, you’ll be given a test pass certificate and will finally be allowed to drive unsupervised.
+Upon passing your test, you’ll be given a test pass certificate and will finally be allowed to drive unsupervised—as long as you have the right insurance coverage.
+For more information, we’d recommend reading our guide to young driver insurance.
 We usually recommend letting your instructor drive you back home afterwards, however.
 This will give you time to fully experience your win.

 8. When will I get my full driving licence?